 If you want to help us increase awareness and show your support for FORT-VI’s trail concept with a letter, but aren’t sure where to start, the following are some ideas to help you.
 If you do send a letter please let us know!
 Email us a copy of your email or letter through our Contact Form.

 Why send a letter?

-We are asking you to write a letter in support of a Victoria to Courtenay continuous multi-use trail on the E&N corridor.
+We are asking you to write a letter in support of a Victoria to Courtenay, and Parksville to Port Alberni, continuous multi-use trail on the E&N corridor.
 The purpose of your letter is to increase awareness and support for the FORT-VI trail proposal.
 This can be done by making local politicians and newspaper readers aware of the trail proposal and by emphasizing why the trail proposal is the best option for the corridor.
 There is general agreement that the corridor should be preserved to be as intact and continuous as possible and that it is well suited for active transportation which benefits from a flat grade.

 There are already some trails built beside the railway but the railway prevents a continuous trail being built; in many places there is not enough room for both.
 Shorter unconnected sections of trail can go from nowhere to nowhere and fail to bring the benefits of continuous, highly successful rail trails such as La Route Verte in Quebec.
 Although the railway has been closed for safety reasons since 2011, the corridor is still a designated rail route and this needs to change.
 Your support will help us accomplish that.

 Below is some sample content for your letters and emails.
 It is recommended that a letter or email contain at least one phrase from 1, 2 and 3 basic arguments for the project and for removing the rails.
 Rephrase the statements in your own words if you can.
 Letters do not have to be long.
 Half a page, about 150-200 words, is plenty to make your points and show your support.